 The Sacrament of Confirmation is a two-year program that encompasses students in grades 9 and 10.

-The ninth grade program meets on alternating Mondays.
-Individual classes are led by a teacher.
+The ninth grade program meets two Mondays a month.
+Individual classes are led by a Volunteer Catechist.
 The first year of preparation is a total review of the core beliefs of the Catholic faith.
 Group discussions are facilitated by each teacher.

-The tenth grade program is similar in structure, led by volunteer teachers and service coordinators.
+The tenth grade program is similar in structure, led by Volunteer Catechists.
 Classes meet one Sunday of each month, a total of seven times.
 Each class expands on the Sacrament of Confirmation and the impact that it can make on each candidate’s life.

-In February the students meet for a day of retreat that brings them into closer relationship with the church and family.
+In March the students meet for a day of retreat that brings them into closer relationship with the church and family.
 Service is also a major facet of the program.
-Each candidate can choose a long term project that is offered through the program or designed by the student.
+Each candidate can choose two projects offered through the program or designed by the student.